 I hadn’t intended to blog the result but as we sat down to eat it just looked so good, I found myself really wanting to share.
 Hence, the very un-styled photograph which was quite literally taken at the dining table just before I tucked into my supper!

 This dish is incredibly easy and is literally the work of moments to put together.
 This is mainly because I use crab meat that has already been cooked and separated.
 Preparing crab can be quite a long, drawn out process and frankly I can’t face the idea of cooking a live crab.
-I can buy fresh crab meat quite easily in my local grocery store – I use the brand Seafood & Eat It (they have a great website but beware the very loud background music!).
+I can buy fresh crab meat quite easily in my local grocery store – I use the brand Seafood & Eat It.
 You can also use frozen crab for this recipe if fresh is not available locally.
 Just thaw it overnight in the refrigerator and make sure it is nicely shredded and separated.

 Many people use both white and brown crab meat for Crab Linguine.
 I am not a fan of brown crab meat so I use only the white.
 As I can buy it separately so there is absolutely no waste.
 You can of course use both brown and white crab meat if you prefer.

 This is a perfect date night recipe as it makes enough to serve two generously.
 In addition, its quick preparation and easy clean up make it perfect for dinner à deux.
 While one person is preparing, the other can set the table, light some candles and pour two glasses of chilled white wine.
 Then all you have to do is sit down together, relax and enjoy the meal.
 I suggest some fresh strawberries and cream for dessert.
 I will leave the rest of the evening up to you!